The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: Approximation of maps of class on strongly pseudoconvex domains

 \begin{definition} A pair $(A,B)$ of compact sets in a complex manifold $X$ is a {\em Cartan pair} if \begin{enumerate}[\rm (i)] \item $A$, $B$, $D=A\cup B$ and $C=A\cap B$ are closures of smoothly bounded, strongly pseudoconvex domains with Stein interior, and \item $\overline{A\setminus B}\cap \overline{B\setminus A} =\varnothing$. \end{enumerate} A Cartan pair $(A,B)$ is {\em special} if there is a coordinate neigbourhood of $B$ in $X$ in which the sets $B$ and $C$ are strongly convex.
 In this case, $B$ is said to be a convex bump attached to $A$. \end{definition}

-A more general notion of a Cartan pair in \cite[Definition 5.7.1 (I)]{Forstneric2017E} is suitable when considering holomorphic maps on neighbourhoods of the respective sets.
-We shall not need it in this paper since our focus in on mapping spaces on compact domains.
+A more general notion of a Cartan pair in \cite[Definition 5.7.1 (I)]{Forstneric2017E} is suitable when considering holomorphic maps on neighbourhoods of the respective sets, which may be any Stein compacts.
+We shall not need it in this paper since our focus in on mapping spaces on smoothly bounded domains.

 \begin{proof}[Proof of Theorem \ref{th:approximation}] Since the domain $\Omega\Subset X$ is smoothly bounded and strongly pseudoconvex, there is a smooth strongly plusubharmonic function $\rho$ on a neighbourhood $U\subset X$ of $\overline\Omega$ such that $\Omega=\{x\in U:\rho(x)<0\}$ and $d\rho_x\ne 0$ for every point $x\in b\Omega =\{\rho=0\}$.
 Pick $c>0$ such that $\rho$ has no critical values on the interval $[0,c]$.
 Set $A=\overline\Omega=\{\rho\le 0\}$ and $A'=\{\rho\le c\}$.
 Given an open cover $\Ucal=\{U_j\}$ of $\overline{A'\setminus A}$ consisting of holomorphic coordinate charts $U_j\subset X$, \cite[Lemma 5.10.3]{Forstneric2017E} gives compact, smoothly bounded, strongly pseudoconvex domains